Fast Thermalization from the Eigenstate Thermalization Hypothesis: Introduction

 \begin{thm}[Implementing the rounded generator, informal] For an $n$-qubit system coupled to a quasi-free Fermionic bath as in Eq. (\eqref{eq:fullHam}), the rounded generator $\bCL$ approximates the marginal evolution of the rounded Hamiltonian $\bvH$ with $\ell$ refreshes.
 For each input $\vrho$,

-whenever certain polynomial constraints are satisfied between $t,\tau, \lambda, \ell,n$, the rounding precision $\bnu_0$, the error $\epsilon$ and the size of the bath. \end{thm} Importantly, the dissipative part $\bCD$ of the rounded generator $\bCL$ has no cross term between different frequency blocks $\vA(\bomega)$ and $\vA(\bomega')$.
+whenever certain polynomial constraints are satisfied between $t,\tau, \lambda, \ell,n$, the rounding precision $\bnu_0$, the error $\epsilon$ and the size of the bath. \end{thm} For our purposes for thermalization, we can skip the unitary part (the system Hamiltonian $\bvH_S$ and the Lamb-shift term $\lambda^2\bvH_{LS}$) and focus on the dissipative part $\bCD$~\eqref{eq:intro_rounded}.
+It has no cross term between different Bohr frequency blocks $\vA(\bomega)$ and $\vA(\bomega')$.
 Intuitively, this is because for a fixed rounding precision $\bnu_0$ and large enough evolution time $t$

 cross terms with large frequency difference $\labs{\bomega - \bomega'}\ge \bnu_0$ decohere.
 Our rounded generator was inspired by~\cite{Trushechkin_2021}, which (after taking several limits) presented the dissipative part $\bCD$ that served our purposes.
 What allows us to put together a finite resource estimate is due to refreshing the bath and controlling the secular approximation without taking limits.
 See Theorem~\ref{thm:rounded_Davies} for the explicit trade-off between parameters.
 For example, one may set a desired effective time $\tau=\lambda^2 t$, and then estimate the required resources for implementation.
-See Section~\ref{sec:rounded_Davies} for the non-dissipative term $\bvH_{LS}$, whose explicitly form we will never use.

 However, the Hamiltonian $\bvH_S$ rounded at a fixed precision $\bnu_0$ is not physical\footnote{In general, the rounded Hamiltonian is not only unphysical but also difficult to implement in a quantum computer.
 Coherent phase estimation suffers from rounding errors.
-Still, we believe the rounded generator $\bCL$ captures the essential finite-time physics, in a way more transparent than the true generator $\CL$. } at later times $t \gg \frac{1}{\bnu_0}$.
-For the physical, true evolution $\vH_S$, we also obtain a true generator $\CL$ for the marginal-joint evolution
+Still, we believe the rounded generator $\bCL$ captures the essential finite-time physics, in a way more transparent than the realistic generator $\CL$. } at later times